lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 .. admonition:: Hints
     :class: info

+    ..  container:: justify

         Use a *molecule template* to easily insert as many atoms connected by bonds (i.e. molecules) as you want.
 A molecule template typically begins as follow:

     ..  code-block:: lammps

-        # Dumbell molecule

         2 atoms
         1 bonds